Rising toll makes quake deadliest in Turkey's modern history

 Local officials said the shelter is temporary, until new tents are secured.

-Bilginsoy reported from Istanbul, Armangue from Antakya, Turkey; Andrew Wilks in Istanbul, Abby Sewell and Kareem Chehayeb in Beirut, and Edith M. Lederer in New York contributed to this report.
+Bilginsoy and Wilks reported from Istanbul, Armangue from Antakya, Turkey; Abby Sewell and Kareem Chehayeb in Beirut, and Edith M. Lederer in New York contributed to this report.

 Credit: AP